donydony/marketplace/db/seeds/instructions.md

 ```

 The above example has a sender_id of 1 and a conversation_id of 6.
-You can still apply the specific conversation
+You can still apply the specific conversation.

 #### NOTE: all randomly generated users current have a password of 'password' which is hashed; this is only for ease of testing and new users on the actual app are allowed to set an unique password(provided they can remember it as it is not stored in the database!!)